sdkennedy/babel-preset-target/README.md

 ## Options

-* `presets` - Allows for specific office presets to be defined.
+* `presets` - Allows for specific offical presets to be defined.
 Only plugins within the preset that are necessary will be included.
   * Can be array of any of `["es2015", "es2016", "es2017"]`
   * Currently doesn't support es2015 options
 * `plugins` - Array of any plugins to be conditionally added